The best vitamins and supplements for vegetarians: a simple guide

 While the study was small, it reveals the prevalence of vitamin B12 deficiency among vegetarians and vegans.
 It is a strong sign that you should consider supplementing with vitamin B12 if eggs, fish and dairy are not a part of your diet.

-Vitamin D is important for many important functions, including the regulation of hormones, proper immune function, and supporting calcium absorption for bone health.
-If your climate and lifestyle allow you to spend a lot of time in the sun, then you may be getting enough vitamin D. However, the likelihood is that you are deficient in vitamin D. A study published by the Archives of Internal Medicine in 2009 estimated that 77% of US teens and adults are deficient in vitamin D.
+Vitamin D is important for many important functions, supporting the regulation of hormones, maintaining immune function, and supporting calcium absorption for bone health.
+If your climate and lifestyle allow you to spend a lot of time in the sun, then you may be getting enough vitamin D. However, the likelihood is that you are not getting the recommended amount of vitamin D. A study published by the Archives of Internal Medicine in 2009 estimated that 77% of US teens and adults are deficient in vitamin D.

 If you are concerned that you may not be getting enough vitamin D from food or exposure to the sun, consider taking vitamin D supplements.
 Be sure to look for vitamin D3, rather than D2.
 A 2012 study published by the American Journal of Clinical Nutrition indicates that vitamin D3 is more effective at raising the blood levels of vitamin D. Vitamin D3 has become more popular in supplement form, but many foods are still fortified with vitamin D2.